Error Handling

 case "SERVER_ERROR":

-// View description to get specific cause and suggestions
+// See description for specific cause and suggestions

 console.log(error.description);